 Once you take out credit, your lenders will also continue to keep note of how you use it - whether you pay your bills on time, how much credit you use and what your remaining balance is.

-Your credit report is then updated with this new information about once a month.
-Different lenders report to the CRAs at different times.
-Each lender has its own reporting procedure.
+Different lenders report to the CRAs at different times and each lender has its own reporting procedure.
 For example, some lenders report at the start of the month, while others report closer to the end.

-This data will be held on your report for around 6 years, and after that it will be removed from your report.
+This data will be held on your report for around six years, after which it'll be removed.
 (Though the length of time will vary depending on the type of information, and where it originally came from).

-This means that it can take between 4-6 weeks for new information to appear on your report.
-So if you’ve recently taken out a credit card, for example, it won’t show immediately on your report.
-If you believe data might be more than 4-6 weeks out of date, you canso that Equifax can look into this for you..
+This means that it can take between four to six weeks for new information to appear on your report.
+So if you’ve recently taken out a credit card, for example, it's likely that it won’t show immediately on your report.
+If you believe data might be more than four to six weeks out of date, you canso that Equifax can look into this for you..